geoff-project/coi-utils/docs/guide/lsa_utils.rst

 It is not possible to define incorporation ranges that span multiple beam processes.
 It is also not *advisable* to modify a function close to the start or the end of the beam process.
-Generally, the incorporation rules will only be applied up to the beam process edge linear interpolation will occur up to the closest point in the next beam process, wherever that point may be.
+Generally, the incorporation rules will only be applied up to the beam process edge; beyond that, linear interpolation is done up to the nearest point in the next beam process, wherever that point may be.

 The forward and backward rules define how a modification at a single point is propagated into the range.
 Most rules take an additional time parameter.